 Growing companies eventually get to a point where spreadsheets no longer cut it.
 To optimize their procedures and facilitate growth, they conclude that they need some software package.
 But which one is the best choice?
 Most business professionals have heard the term “ERP,” but they may not know exactly what enterprise resource planning software is or if this is exactly what they need for their company.
 Below we explain what ERP is, how it works, and how to choose the right solution for your business.

 When you type in google search engine the phrase “manufacturing software”, you are spoilt for choice.
 Thousands of companies have a wide range of products and services, and after spending hours researching, you are none of the wiser.
-Some basic definitions should make things clearer, considering that top google positions occupy large companies selling sophisticated resource planning systems, which might not necessarily be synonymous with what you are looking for.
+However, some basic definitions should make things clearer, considering that top google positions occupy large companies selling sophisticated resource planning systems, which might not necessarily be synonymous with what you are looking for.

 ERP is an acronym that stands for enterprise resource planning (ERP).
 It’s a business process management software that standardizes, streamlines and integrates business processes across finance, human resources, procurement, distribution, and other departments.
 Typically, ERP systems use an integrated software platform operating on a single database, which collects and organizes key business information that helps organizations run lean and efficient operations as they expand.